kqcl/grabber/README.md

 **THIS SCRIPT was made for Educational purposes only**

-This project was initially created for personal use but has now been relased as a proof of concept, not for the use as actual malware.
+This project was initially created for personal use but has now been released as a proof of concept, not for the use as actual malware.

 By using this, you agree that you hold responsibility and accountability of any consequences caused by your actions.